Logiqx/gps-details/docs/devices/garmin/filtering/README.md

 ### Conclusions

-- The various sport profiles on Garmin watches apply filtering to the speed data, whatever is is deemed appropriate for the sport / activity.
+- The various sport profiles on Garmin watches filter the speed data, whatever is is deemed appropriate.
   - There are activities with minimal filtering (e.g. windsurfing, kiteboarding, other).
   - There are activities with heavy filtering (e.g. kayaking, stand up paddleboarding, surfing).
-- The GPS metadata contains speed data which has been filtered, but in a consist manner regardless of the activity.
+- GPS metadata contains speeds which have been filtered in a consist manner, regardless of the activity.
-  - It is nowhere near as extreme as activities such as kayaking, stand up paddleboarding, surfing).
+  - The filtering is much less than FIT records for kayaking, stand up paddleboarding, surfing, etc.
-  - It is still unsuitable for speed sailing because of the peculiar drop-offs.
+  - The speeds in GPS metadata are unsuitable for speed sailing, because of the peculiar drop-offs.
-- The filtering used for GPS metadata appears to be very similar to the FIT records on Garmin watches during 2022.
+- The filtering used for GPS metadata appears similar to the FIT records of Garmin watches during 2022.
-  - Subsequent testing might compare FIT records and GPS metadata for some data from early 2022.
+  - Subsequent testing might compare FIT records and GPS metadata from Garmin watches in 2022.
-  - The filtering is also reminiscent to the problematic COROS firmware(s) that were released during 2024.
+  - The filtering is also reminiscent of the problematic COROS firmware(s) on their watches during 2024.
-- The purpose of the speeds in GPS metadata is unclear as they are not used by Garmin Connect.
+- The purpose of the speeds in GPS metadata is unclear.
+  - They are not used for speed graphs in Garmin Connect, or headline statistics such as max speed.
-  - Perhaps it is used for pace information, since activities with lots of arm movement benefit from the filtering / smoothing?
+  - Perhaps GPS metadata is used for pace information, primarily for activities with lots of arm movement?

+That's it for this investigation.
+The nature of the GPS metadata is far less of a mystery now!